hackerspacesg/hackerspace.sg/content/about/index.md

 > Then there’s the uber cool Hackerspace, a cowork space which also plays host to a number of events related to tech, programming, and the like.
 If words like CSS, Scala and Raspberry Pi (no, not the sweet pastry commonly found on window sills) are familiar, this is probably the place for you to keep an eye out for seminars, workshops and meetups using their user-friendly calendar. &mdash; [TimeOut Singapore](http://www.timeoutsingapore.com/aroundtown/feature/going-beyond-ted-singapores-vibrant-talks-scene) (8 April 2014)

+#### November 2013

+> &hellip;the community was launched with a commitment of six months membership in 2009, and since then it has not only been a launchpad for events like BarCampSG and GeekcampSG, but has also played host to the Python Platoon, the Ruby Brigade, the PHP Meetup, iOS Dev Scout, CodeAndroid, Hack and Tell, besides others.
+It has also been a home to successful startups like Viki. &mdash; [e27](http://e27.co/hackerspacesg-seeks-funds-to-open-new-office-in-singapore/) (4 November 2013)

 #### March 2013

 > The mother of co-working space here is Hackerspace.sg, which paved the way in 2009.